RocketMan2k21/MovieApp/README.md

 ### Suggested improvements
   - Current ui messages (errors, success) couldn't be all translated on different devices, since hardcoded strings are in use for simplicity ( not from String resources).
 I can create smht like UiStringWrapper to access the string resources from viewmodel, or map it in UI
+  - The API key is publicly exposed.
+I have commited the api key so you can test movie api without creating your own api key.
+Ideally it's better store api keys locally only

 ## Screenshots